peak-js/peak/README.md

 <button @click="$refs.searchInput.focus()">Search</button>
 ```

-> Peak.js is powered by [Alpine.js](https://alpinejs.dev/), so all that applies here

 ## Lifecycle methods

 In the `<script>` tag, `export default` a class, which may define `init()` and `destroy()` methods: